 We have been working to improve widening participation for our higher level programmes for a number of years, it is part of the ethos of the whole College running through all levels.
-Internal data sets, and those provided by The University of Bolton, are used to monitor the success of this very carefully through recruitment, attainment, noncontinuation and graduate outcomes.
+Internal data sets, and those provided by The University of Bolton, are used to monitor the success of this very carefully through recruitment, attainment, non-continuation and graduate outcomes.
 In addition, the data is differentiated by post code, ethnicity, disability, gender and age.

-All HE programmes produce an annual self-evaluation document (SED), and include a breakdown of the data so that analysis can be carried out in relation to access and participation.
-An annual College HE SED is produced, that includes evidence from all HE courses, and the College Governors have oversight of this document.
+All HE programmes produce a Programme Plan, and include a breakdown of the data so that analysis can be carried out in relation to access and participation.
+An annual College HE report is produced, that includes evidence from all HE courses, and the College Board and University Senate have oversight of this document.